 Grade requirements (d)

-If you are interested in Architecture, Design, Education, Geography, Land Economy, Law: you will need to be on track for at least A*AA at A-Level, 776 at Higher Level with 42 overall for the International Baccalaureate, or A1A2A2 in Advanced Highers.
+If you are interested in Arts, Humanities and Social Sciences: you will need to be on track for at least A*AA at A-Level, 776 at Higher Level with 42 overall for the International Baccalaureate, or A1A2A2 in Advanced Highers.
 You'll also need to take the required subjects for the course you're interested in (see next section).

-If you are interested in Engineering, Chemical Engineering & Biotechnology, or Psychological and Behavioural Sciences, you'll need to be on track for at least A*A*A at A-Level, 776 at Higher Level with 42 points overall for the International Baccalaureate, or A1A1A2 in Advanced Highers.
+If you are interested in Sciences and Mathematics, or Economics and Psychological and Behavioural Sciences, you'll need to be on track for at least A*A*A at A-Level, 776 at Higher Level with 42 points overall for the International Baccalaureate, or A1A1A2 in Advanced Highers.
 You'll also need to take the required subjects for the course you're interested in (see next section).

 This event aims to offer sessions across a variety of subject areas.
 Students won't be restricted to only attending sessions in their preferred subject/intended course they want to apply for at university, but they will need to be taking appropriate school subjects for any of their desired sessions.
-Please read the below information on what we expect students to be studying and on track for in each area.
+Click here to view the list of courses offered at Christ's for undergraduate study - there is a subject requirements section on each page.

 Architecture: no required subjects, but Art and either Maths or Physics are desirable.
 A note on Art: If you don’t have a formal qualification in Art, we can consider you as long as you are doing plenty of artwork in your spare time.
 Please be aware that your drawing skills would be assessed during the admissions process, so you will need to make sure that these are of a high standard.